 User adoption can make or break an ERP implementation.
 The best software in the world will fail to meet its potential if your workforce isn’t ready or willing to adopt it.

 In your quest to ease this transition and minimize downtime, you’ve likely tried a variety of approaches, including employing organizational change management (OCM).
+What is change management?
+It is the process a company takes to ensure that everyone in the organization is working together to take advantage of transformation opportunities.
 However, there’s one aspect of OCM that hardly ever gets talked about, and it’s called gamification.

 Put simply, change management gamification means applying traditional game elements to a project to encourage employee engagement and adoption.
 It’s a strategy that calls upon natural inclinations toward fun and earning rewards.